A Chiastic Perspective of the Davidic Covenant

-Before we continue with the recitation of this covenant it is a worthy note that in Hebrew thought the son is the builder of the house/family line.
-In fact the Hebrew word for "son" is ben and very related to the Hebrew word for build which is benah.
+Before we continue with the recitation of this covenant, it is a worthy note that the son is the builder of the house or family line in Hebrew thought.
+The Hebrew word for "son" is "ben" and very related to the Hebrew word for "build," which is "benah."

-you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ ~ I Peter 2:5
+. . . you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ (God's Son)

 The Davidic Covenant

-The Davidic covenant is recorded in II Samuel chapter 7 as such...
+The Davidic covenant promises are recorded in II Samuel chapter seven.

-(A) And your house and your kingdom shall be established forever before you Your throne shall be established forever.”’
-II Samuel 7:12-16
+(A) And your house and your kingdom shall be established forever before you.
+Your throne shall be established forever.”’

-The portion of text above is in, what is known as, a chiastic structure.
-Chiasms are like sandwiches where the meat or heart of the message is in the middle and is surrounded by parallel texts on both sides.
-The surrounding texts point to, and detail the main topic in the center.
+The portion of Scripture above is arranged in what is known as a chiastic structure.
+According to Bible Scholar Kenneth Bailey, chiasms are like sandwiches where the message's meat or heart is in the middle of a text portion.
+Parallel texts on both sides then surround this main point.
+The surrounding texts point to and detail the main topic in the center.

 Our vision is designed in the very same way.
-It is called "Optic Chiasm" and explains how our vision is based on information that is gathered from two sides (left and right eyes) that cross over in the center of our brain that enables us to focus and have depth perception.
-When only one eye functions, much is lost in discerning depth.
-So on that note lets look a little deeper using the chiasms.
+It is called "Optic Chiasm" and explains how our vision functions on information gathered from two sides (left and right eyes) that cross over in the center of our brain.
+This process enables us to focus and gives us depth perception.
+This concept works similarly to understanding written text.
+Two sides of information meet in the middle and give us a better focus and a more in-depth look.

 ‘Not by might nor by power, but by My Spirit,’

-The central text (The "B" portion) discusses the main event of how this Kingdom would be established.
-By a "Father" whose "Son" would be chastened by the rod of men and with the blows of men.
-In terms of the Messiah Jesus, it would not be for His own iniquity, that He would experience these blows, as prophesied by Isaiah...
+The central axis concerns the main event of how this kingdom would be founded.
+It would be established by a "Father" whose "Son" would be chastened by the rod of men and with the blows of men.
+In terms of the Messiah Jesus, it would not be for His iniquity that He would experience these blows, as prophesied by the prophet Isaiah.

 He was wounded for our transgressions,